neskoc/mqtt_arrowhead/doc/installation.md

 After installing AH local cloud you can find __master.p12__-file at:
 `/etc/arrowhead/master.p12`

-I've also used [scripts](https://github.com/eclipse-arrowhead/core-java-spring/tree/master/scripts/certificate_generation) to generate all certificates which are by default saved in the folder __..\__ = on level up.
+I've also used [scripts](https://github.com/eclipse-arrowhead/core-java-spring/tree/master/scripts/certificate_generation) to generate all certificates which are by default saved in the folder __..\\__ i.e. one level up.

 ## Docker